-Precautionary boil water notice issued for parts of Miami
+Precautionary boil water notice issued for part of Miami

-MIAMI (WSVN) - A boil water notice has been issued for parts of Miami due to construction work.
+MIAMI (WSVN) - A boil water notice has been issued for part of Miami due to construction work.

 The order is in effect for the area along Northeast 25th Street to 26th Terrace, and along 25th Street from Biscayne Boulevard to the bay.